jamesheald/COIN/README.md

 obj.R = 2;
 [S,w] = obj.run_COIN;
 ```
 S is a cell array (one cell per run) and w is vector specifying the relative weight of each run.
-In the absence of adaptation data, each run is assigned an equal weight.
+In the absence of adaptation data, each run is assigned an equal weight (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data) for situations in which adaptation is used to assign a weight to each run).

 ### Plotting internal representations